Contact:

 Samantha Heldman

-Samantha Heldman is a second year graduate student in the Pharmacology Ph.D. program who recently joined the Kassotis Lab following her rotation.
+Samantha Heldman is a fifth year graduate student in the Pharmacology Ph.D. program.
 She obtained a Bachelor of Science degree in Biology and a Life Science Teacher Certification at Texas A&M University.
 She's currently continuing her rotation project, investigating the endocrine disrupting potential of liquid crystal monomers released by liquid crystal display (LCD) devices.
 While she still plans to teach, Samantha hopes a career in environmental toxicology research will seamlessly incorporate her passions for education, scientific inquiry, and environmental advocacy.

 In her free time, Samantha enjoys rock climbing, dance, volunteering at the Detroit Zoo, and getting lost in the woods taking pictures for iNaturalist.